tsdataclinic/scout/Tutorial.md

 Some filters, like **Columns** and **Tags**, include a large amount of entries (16,550 and 3,160, respectively).
 To make it easier to find the values you want to filter on, scout allows you to search within each filter.
 For example, searching for "school" in the **Columns** filter gives only those columns that include the word school.

 ![scout filter filters](https://tsdataclinic.github.io/scout/tutorial_images/filters_search.png)

-Selecting multiple column names under the **Columns** filter, for example _School Name_, _School Type_, and _School Year_, will show any dataset that includes at least one of those columns
+Selecting multiple column names under the **Columns** filter, for example _School Name_, _School Type_, and _School Year_, will show any dataset that includes at least one of those columns.

 ![scout filter active](https://tsdataclinic.github.io/scout/tutorial_images/filters_selected.png)